kathl/EURO-VO-tutorials/README.md

-# hello-world
+# EURO-VO tutorials
-just another repository

-Hi humans!

-Hubot here, I like a coffee.
-I've had tacos on the moon and find them far superior to Earth tacos.
+This repository will contain the scientific tutorials from the EURO-VO webpage (http://www.euro-vo.org/?q=science/scientific-tutorials) rewritten in python and presented as jupyter notebooks.